-RNI Name – RNI name allows to find RNI IP address (in the OS Win NT, the name together with the IP address is stored in the file %SystemRoot%\system32\drivers\etc\hosts)
+- RNI Name – RNI name allows finding RNI IP address (in the Windows NT OS, the name together with the IP address is stored in the file %SystemRoot%\system32\drivers\etc\hosts)

-You must pay attention when you select the user's access right (D2000 KOM) - if there is required writing to RS3, the user access rights must be CONFIGURE.
+You must pay attention when you select the user's access right (D2000 KOM) - if writing to RS3 is required, the user access rights must be CONFIGURE.